metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 - `placement_image_pull_spec` (String) PlacementImagePullSpec represents the desired image configuration of placement controller/webhook installed on hub.
 - `registration_configuration` (Attributes) RegistrationConfiguration contains the configuration of registration (see [below for nested schema](#nestedatt--spec--registration_configuration))
 - `registration_image_pull_spec` (String) RegistrationImagePullSpec represents the desired image of registration controller/webhook installed on hub.
+- `resource_requirement` (Attributes) ResourceRequirement specify QoS classes of deployments managed by clustermanager.
+It applies to all the containers in the deployments. (see [below for nested schema](#nestedatt--spec--resource_requirement))
 - `work_configuration` (Attributes) WorkConfiguration contains the configuration of work (see [below for nested schema](#nestedatt--spec--work_configuration))
 - `work_image_pull_spec` (String) WorkImagePullSpec represents the desired image configuration of work controller/webhook installed on hub.